-Exploring hinterlands of Goa, like Chorla Ghat, is one of our favorite pastimes in Goa.
+Exploring the hinterlands of Goa, like Chorla Ghat, is one of our favorite pastimes in the state.
 We hardly go to the beaches, but we often drive down to the Goa hinterlands.
-Crossing many small and big bridges over rivers of Goa, stopping by to admire the reflection of lush green coconut trees in the waters.
+Crossing many small and big bridges over rivers, stopping by to admire the reflection of lush green coconut trees in the waters.
 Of course, one of us is crazy about birds and would stop anywhere there is some chirping.

 Last month we went exploring a bit of Chorla Ghat – and the first place we stopped at was a Machan close to Anjunem Dam.
 In an attempt to look at the dam, we skirted the huge lake surrounded by the hills of Western Ghats.
-In the process, we ended up coming across the most beautiful swimming pools (yes it is pools, we saw 2 of them) I have ever seen.
-An infinity pool that overlooks the valley at Wildernest resort.
+In the process, we ended up coming across the most beautiful swimming pools (yes it is, we saw 2 of them) I have ever seen.
+An infinity pool that overlooks the valley at the Wildernest Nature Resort.
 And another one that gets fed from an artificial waterfall and then overlooks the valley.
-This one has the waterfalls from the hill tops at Swapnagandha resort.
+This one has the waterfalls from the hilltops at Swapnagandha resort.
 I would leave it to your imagination how it would be to be in this swimming pool with the help of some pictures.

-On our way back we stopped at a small bridge on Assanora river where on both sides there were tempting green coconut trees.
+On our way back we stopped at a small bridge on the Assanora river.
+Where on both sides, there were tempting green coconut trees.
 There were sluice gates for fishing and if there are fishes in the water, birds can’t be too far away.
 We spent some time spotting the birds as they played hide and seek with our cameras.

-From here instead of going towards Bicholim and hitting the national highway to come back home to Caranzalem, we took a small detour to discover a hidden gem of Goa – Amthane Dam.
+From here instead of going towards Bicholim and hitting the national highway to come back home to Caranzalem, we took a small detour to discover a hidden gem – Amthane Dam.

 The backdrop is the green forest of Sahyadri hills.
 The rainwater from these Ghats flows down in streams and contributes to the waterbody.